Cargill: 20th century

 One of the biggest criticisms of Cargill has been its perceived arrogance (see, for example, Brewster Kneen in the Ecologist and also Greg Muttitt in the same journal).
 The MacMillans' aggressive management style led to a decades-long feud with the Chicago Board of Trade.
 It began in 1934 when the Board denied membership to Cargill.
 The US government overturned the Board's ruling and forced it to accept Cargill as a member.
 The 1936 corn crop failed and with the 1937 crop unavailable until October, the Chicago Board of Trade ordered Cargill to sell some of its corn.
 Cargill refused to comply.

 The US Commodity Exchange Authority and Chicago Board of Trade accused Cargill of trying to corner the corn market.
 In 1938, the Chicago Board suspended Cargill and three of its officers from the trading floor.
 When the Board lifted its suspension a few years later, Cargill refused to rejoin, instead trading through independent traders.
 During World War II, MacMillan Jr. continued to expand the company, which boomed as it stored and transported grain and built T1 tankers and Towboats ships for the United States Navy.
-In 1962, Cargill rejoined the Chicago Board of Trade, two years after MacMillan's death.
+Cargill purchased the stock of Nutrena Feeds in 1945.
+Cargill had focused on building T1 tankers and Towboats for the United States Navy during World War II while still storing and transporting grain.
+After the war, it began focusing on animal feeds which were in short supply and purchased Nutrena which was known as Nutrena Mills at the time.
+The purchase doubled the size of Cargill's animal feed business.

 In 1960, Erwin Kelm became the first non-family chief executive.
-Aiming for expansion into downstream production, he led the company into milling, starches ,and syrups.
-As the company grew, it developed a market intelligence network as it coordinated its commodities trading, processing, freight, shipping ,and futures businesses.
+Aiming for expansion into downstream production, he led the company into milling, starches, and syrups.
+As the company grew, it developed a market intelligence network as it coordinated its commodities trading, processing, freight, shipping, and futures businesses.
 In the decades before email, the company relied on its own telex-based system for internal communication.
+By 1972, Cargill's business grew with $5 billion in sales, becoming the largest agricultural trader in the world.